sal55/langs/Qlang/readme.md

 Besides, in the C version, the -asm dispatcher is not supported.
 The -fn dispatcher will be faster because the C can be optimised, but usually not as fast as -asm even though my compiler doesn't optimise.

+### About the language

+Q has dynamic types, but most other aspects are static.
+No hot-loaded modules so needs to compile all modules into a single .pc file before it can run.

+Evolved from application scripting languages which first appeared in 1980s, and now starting to converge with the companion M language, which has the same syntax.